two-heart/dumpling-artifact-evaluation/README.md

 ## Artifact Evaluation

-**Disclaimer:** since many steps run for a few hours, we recommend you operate in a `screen` session to avoid loosing partial results or environment values.
+**Disclaimer:** Since many steps run for a few hours, we recommend you operate in a `screen` session to avoid losing partial results or environment values.
 Additionally, Dumpling is still a research prototype with a liberal amount of logging still enabled.
-Errors or warnings messages can be printed as part of the build process.
+Errors or warning messages can be printed as part of the build process.

-**Machine Requirements:** We recommend to run the experiments on a Intel or AMD machine (ARM is not supported yet) with 16 physical cores, 64 GB of RAM, and at least 100 GB of free space on the hard drive.
+**Machine Requirements:** We recommend running the experiments on an Intel or AMD machine (ARM is not supported yet) with 16 physical cores, 64 GB of RAM, and at least 100 GB of free space on the hard drive.
 We tested our prototype on an Ubuntu 22.04.

 ### Getting code and initial requirements